awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 ##### Unmatched Events

 The time window strategy awaits for a time condition to be met.
 When the time window is reached, all aggregated documents are reduced.
-If documents with the same `chainId` are received after a reduce operation occured, they will be dismissed.
+If documents with the same `chainId` are received after a reduce operation occurred, they will be dismissed.

 ##### Usage

 To reduce events using the `TimeWindowStrategy`, you must import and instantiate the `Reducer` middleware as part of your pipeline.

-> 💁 Below is an example showcasing how to instanciate the reducer using the `TimeWindowStrategy` with a time window of 15 seconds and a jitter of 5 seconds.
+> 💁 Below is an example showcasing how to instantiate the reducer using the `TimeWindowStrategy` with a time window of 15 seconds and a jitter of 5 seconds.

 ```typescript
 import * as cdk from 'aws-cdk-lib';